I always felt that what was happening to me was wrong…Sasha, NSW

 Marie Stopes Australia has coordinated a White Paper on Reproductive Coercion to draw attention to this issue.

-The White Paper has been developed after extensive consultation across the health, academic, legal, media and political sectors.
+The Hidden Forces white paper was been developed after extensive consultation across the health, academic, legal, media and political sectors.

 Marie Stopes Australia would like to thank all of those who contributed to the Hidden Forces white paper, including the victim-survivors who shared their experiences.